moorepants/me41055/content/pages/schedule.rst

 The basic flow of the course is as follows:

-- Multiple short lecture videos with accompanying lecture notes will be released to YouTube on Fridays, starting the Friday before the first work session.
+- Multiple short lecture videos with accompanying lecture notes will be released to YouTube on Thursdays, starting the Thursday before the first work session.
 URLs to these materials will be posted here in this schedule.
 - Homeworks will be released to Brightspace-Vocareum one week before they are due.